ox-vgg/wise/scripts/cinephile/README.md

 We tested everything on a server running Ubuntu Linux.
 While everything should work as is on other platforms, we haven't explicitly tested them ourselves.
 We recommend running the script on a Linux server to reproduce the results.

-## Time and Storage estimates
+## Computing and Storage Requirements
-The results are based on the following software and hardware configurations.
+The computing time reported in this document are based on the following hardware and software configurations.

  * OS: Ubuntu 22.04.5 LTS
  * CPU: Intel Xeon Silver 4216 CPU @ 2.10GHz with 64 cores and 377GB of RAM